 See also kitchen measures.

 An unofficial unit of liquid and dry measure, = 3 teaspoons in the United States and 4 teaspoons in Britain.
 In the United States, a tablespoon is ½ U.S. fluid ounce, approximately 14.786351 milliliters.
-For purposes of food labeling, the FDA defines a tablespoon as 15 mL (21 CFR 101.9(b)(5)(viii)).
+For purposes of food labeling, the Food and Drug Administration defines a tablespoon as 15 mL (21 CFR 101.9(b)(5)(viii)).
 Abbreviation, tbsp, T.

 In Britain, a tablespoon is ½ imperial fluid ounce, approximately 14.21 milliliters.
 But see kitchen measures.
 An English pharmacopeia of 1618 described the tablespoon as the volume of distilled water weighing 3 drachms, about 12 mL.